-• Products for Sale-Respondents spent 13 percent less on products for sale (i.e., Continued on page 144 survey to 71 percent this year.
+• Products for Sale-Respondents spent 13 percent less on products for sale (i.e., survey to 71 percent this year.
 Of those who did not dispense OTC products, 6 percent said they planned to do so within the next 12 months.
 With the recent negative turn in net income figures, we will watch to see whether more doctors add product sales for supplementing income.